 Headless solutions, including headless ecommerce web site implementations, is all the rage in 2019 going into 2020.
 Before we can examine whether that path makes sense or not for your situation, we first need to define what it is, to make sure we’re all talking about the same thing.

-So, back in the day, when the most common way to make a website, ecommerce or not, happen was to host your own server–that presented a whole bunch of failure points and risks for you.
+So, back in the day, when the most common way to make a website, ecommerce or not, was to host your own server — that presented a whole bunch of failure points and risks for you.
 What if your server crashes?
 Goes offline?
 Runs out of space?
 Gets too much traffic?
 And so forth.
-Managing servers is not just a pain, but it turns out, you need a team of specialists to do it well: the sysadmin, the devops guy, and so forth–and to make it worse, managing different code bases with different versions of different systems is the classic snowball problem, creating complex challenges from the start.
+Managing servers is not just a pain, but it turns out, you need a team of specialists to do it well: the sysadmin, the devops guy, and so on — and to make it worse, managing different code bases with different versions of different systems is the classic snowball problem, creating complex challenges from the start.

-So, headless sites are fantastic–easier, faster, much lower maintenance, better security.
-Win, win, win!
+So, headless sites are fantastic — easier, faster, much lower maintenance, and better security.
+Win, win, win, win!
 Is there any reason not to use them?
 And can you get these benefits with Salesforce Commerce Cloud?

 But, what if…

-- You want to customize promotions on the site based on the characteristics of this visitor, like changing the site around to promote a promotion tailor-designed for him.
+- You want to customize promotions on the site based on the characteristics of this visitor, like changing the site around to promote an offer tailor-designed for them.

 - Change the site based on the country or platform, like mobile or tablet.

 - Experiment with A/B or multivariate testing, like showing some portion of the users a different site than the others see.

 - Change the artwork or design because your Albert Einstein-inspired predictive powers make you suspect that a visitor like him/her with his/her characteristics will be more likely to make a purchase with site characteristics A, B, and C than with characteristics Q, R, and S.